Tat Tong

+He is also a lyricist for the upcoming Warner Brothers-produced Broadway musical "Crazy Rich Asians: The Musical", alongside lyricist Amanda Green, songwriter Helen Park, and book writer Leah Nanako Winkler.

 Early life

 Growing up in Singapore, Tong studied piano and composition at Yamaha Music Foundation.
 In 2001, he accepted a scholarship from the Singapore Armed Forces to study Computer Science at Cornell University in Ithaca, NY, and following that, served his scholarship bond in the Republic of Singapore Navy for 6 years before transitioning into a full-time music career in 2011.
 At Cornell, Tong sang in the Cornell University Glee Club.